 Create a Fund

 Using the Foundation’s standard fund agreement as a starting point, you can create a fund in a single visit.
 In consultation with Rose Meissner, Community Foundation president, you’ll modify the agreement to reflect how you want the fund named, your charitable intentions, the extent of involvement you desire in the grantmaking process, and any other issues that are important to you.
-A minimum fund goal of $10,000 is required ($25,000 for organizations), contributed at once or over a period of time.
+A minimum fund commitment of $10,000 is required ($25,000 for scholarships or agency endowments), contributed at once or over a period of time.

 The Community Foundation can work with you and your financial advisors to suggest tax-effective gift opportunities that can help you maximize the power of your gift and reduce its cost.